Familiarise yourself with Workcraft interface to learn its common features that are available for all plugins.

 -respectively after the signal name).
 This tool can also be activated by pressing T.

 Three types of signal transitions are supported denoting the input, output and internal events.
-By default a falling phase of an output signal is created (usually the automatically generated name is
+By default a rising phase of an output signal is created (usually the automatically generated name is

-out- - see Naming of transitions for details) when you click the editor panel.
-This behaviour can be changed by holding Shift and/or Ctrl keys while creating a signal transition as follows:
+out+ - see Naming of transitions for details) when you click the editor panel.
+This behaviour can be changed by holding Ctrl and/or Shift keys while creating a signal transition as follows:

 The automatic naming for the signal transitions is as follows.
 A transition is given